alphagov/gds-api-adapters/README.md

     PANOPTICON_API_CREDENTIALS = { bearer_token: 'MY_BEARER_TOKEN' }

-## Middleware for Request tracing
+## Middleware for request tracing

-We set a unique header at the cache level called 'GOVUK-Request-Id'.
+We set a unique header at the cache level called `GOVUK-Request-Id`.
 In order to serve a user's request, if apps make API requests they should pass on this header, so that we can trace a request across the entire GOV.UK stack.

-GdsApi::GovukRequestIdSniffer middleware takes care of this.
+`GdsApi::GovukRequestIdSniffer` middleware takes care of this.
 This gem contains a railtie that configures this middleware for Rails apps without extra effort.
-Other Rack-based apps should opt-in by adding this line to your config.ru:
+Other Rack-based apps should opt-in by adding this line to your `config.ru`:

 ```use GdsApi::GovukRequestIdSniffer```